-Of the 1,274 patients who were deemed eligible and randomised, 223 became ineligible before being sent the invitation letter.
+Of the 1274 patients who were deemed eligible and randomised, 223 became ineligible before being sent the invitation letter.
 (The most common reason for this was attending their screening appointment prior to the trial.)
-This left 1051 invited participants, 435 in the control group, and 312 and 304 in the fixed and lottery groups respectively.
-There were no significant differences between groups in age, gender, deprivation score, distance from clinic, or years registered.
+This left 1051 invited participants, 435 in the control group, and 312 and 304 in the fixed and lottery groups, respectively.
+There were no significant differences between groups in terms of age, gender, deprivation score, distance from clinic or years registered.

-A smaller proportion of trial patients were above the age of 65 compared to regular attenders from the general screening population, however a larger proportion were older than 65 compared to non-regular attenders from the general population.
+A smaller proportion of trial patients than regular attenders from the general screening population were above the age of 65 years; however, a larger proportion than non-regular attenders from the general population were older than 65 years.

 Considering the primary outcome, 7.8% control participants, 5.5% from the fixed group and 3.3% from the lottery group attended screening.
-Those in an incentive group were 44% less likely to attend screening than controls (RR=0.56; 95% CI 0.34, 0.92).
+Those in an incentive group were 44% less likely to attend screening than controls [relative risk (RR) 0.56, 95% confidence interval (CI) 0.34 to 0.92].

-Examining differences between incentive groups showed those in the lottery group were 58% less likely to attend screening than controls (RR=0.42; 95% CI 0.18, 0.98).
-No significant differences in attendance were found between fixed incentive versus control (RR=0.70; 95% CI 0.35, 1.39); or fixed versus lottery incentive groups (RR=1.66; 95% CI 0.65, 4.21).
+Examining differences between incentive groups showed that those in the lottery group were 58% less likely to attend screening than controls (RR 0.42, 95% CI 0.18 to 0.98).
+No significant differences in attendance were found between fixed incentive and control groups (RR 0.70, 95% CI 0.35 to 1.39), or fixed incentive and lottery incentive groups (RR 1.66, 95% CI 0.65 to 4.21).